HIUNCY/url-shortener-with-analytics/README.md

 ## Usage

-After the installation is complete, you can run the server and access the API documentation.
+After the installation is complete, you can run the server.

 1.  **Run the Server:**
     ```sh